felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ## Service Types

-Service types such as delivery by Deliveroo, delivery by your own fleet or collection might require the corresponding ref code entry.
+Service types such as delivery by Deliveroo, restaurant delivery or takeaway might require the corresponding ref code entry.
 Refer to your connected EPOS documentation on the HubRise website to verify.

 ## Discounts